 Use influencer marketing platforms and don’t be afraid to pitch to companies.
 If you’re a new influencer then I recommend starting off local.
 Reach out to local businesses and restaurants for brand deals.
 Don’t be afraid to accept free.
 Free can lead to paid.

 Once your audience hits 1000, I absolutely think you can get paid sponsorships.
-I also think its a good time to start pitching to brands!
-I’ll be sharing more on pitching to brands soon… so stay tuned (and be sure to join my email list so you’re the first to know)!
+I also think its a good time to start pitching to brands via email.

 The whole reason I fell into being an influencer is because I was a marketing consultant and had a client who wanted to get into YouTube!
 Today, I still sell my services (although I’m moving away from being a service provider as my brand grows).